linode/docs/docs/websites/hosting-a-website.md

 ## Upload Files

 You've successfully installed Apache, MySQL, and PHP.
 Now it's time to upload a website to your Linode.
-This is one of the last steps before you "flip the switch" and publish your website on the Internet.
+This is one of the last steps before you "flip the switch" and publish your website on the internet.

 1. If you haven't done so already, download and install an SFTP capable client on your computer.
 We recommend using the [FileZilla](/docs/tools-reference/file-transfer/filezilla) SFTP client.
 2. Follow the instructions in the guides listed above to connect to your Linode.